 3. Set goals with a budget-tracking app.

 Set a goal - "Pay off credit card debt" - and then come up with an actionable, realistic plan for achieving it (and then stick to the plan).
-Try out finance-tracking apps like BUDGT, Learnvest or Mint, which offer visual barometers of specific goals.
+Try out finance-tracking apps which offer visual barometers of specific goals.

 4. Check on your account.

 Make like the Sherlock Holmes of your bank account and regularly scour for funny-looking charges.
 Staying on top of your current balance and past purchases allows you to spot errors as well as areas of spending that can be cut back.
 (Do you really need takeout three nights a week?)

 5. Use ATMs sparingly.

 Be smart about ATM trips.
 Try withdrawing a set amount each week and sticking to it, that way you won't be forced to hit up a non-affiliated bank (and get whacked by ATM fees).
 To stay organised, you can divide cash into envelopes - not just an app - with categories like "food," "rent" and "fun."
 When an envelope goes empty, it's time to stop spending in that section (or swap funds from another one).
 Paying with cash will also feel more "real" than using a plastic card.

 If you find yourself needing to use ATMs more frequently, plan each ATM visit carefully to avoid fees.
 When it's time to take out cash, make sure you have time to get to your bank (unless it doesn't charge ATM fees) or go to a supermarket or convenience store that offers cash back with debit purchases.

 7. Troll exclusive deals sites.